SHA-mbles/SHA-mbles.github.io/README.md

 ## OpenSSL

-We have contacted the OpenSSL developers on December 14th.
-They are considering disabling SHA-1 at security level 1 (defined as 80-bit security) after our attack.
-Since security level 1 is the default configuration, this would prevent SHA-1 usage for certificates, and for handshake signatures.
+We have first contacted the OpenSSL developers on December 14th.
+The next version of OpenSSL will no longer allow X.509 certificates signed using SHA-1 at security level 1 and above ([commit 68436f0](https://github.com/openssl/openssl/commit/68436f0a8964e911eb4f864bc8b31d7ca4d29585)).
+Since security level 1 is the default configuration for TLS/SSL, this will prevent SHA-1 usage for certificates.
 Debian Linux had previously set the default configuration to security level 2 (defined as 112-bit security) in the latest release (Debian Buster); this already prevents dangerous usage of SHA-1.

+## OpenSSH

+The latest version of OpenSSH (8.2) includes a [“future deprecation notice”](https://www.openssh.com/txt/release-8.2) explaining that SHA-1 signatures will be disabled in the near-future.

 ## DNSSEC

-After publication of our results, it was pointed that SHA-1 remained used in DNSSEC.
+After publication of our results, it was pointed that SHA-1 remained used in DNSSEC, with [18% of TLDs using SHA-1](https://www.dns.cam.ac.uk/news/2020-02-14-sha-mbles.html) signatures.
 It is advised that anyone who is using a SHA-1 DNSKEY algorithm (algorithm numbers 7 or less) should upgrade.
-See [related page from Tony Finch](https://www.dns.cam.ac.uk/news/2020-01-09-sha-mbles.html) or the [IETF related discussion](https://mailarchive.ietf.org/arch/msg/dnsop/hA4Ur9qxRJIUo13Pjpmrm_va7cs)
+See [related page from Tony Finch](https://www.dns.cam.ac.uk/news/2020-01-09-sha-mbles.html) or the [IETF related discussion](https://mailarchive.ietf.org/arch/msg/dnsop/hA4Ur9qxRJIUo13Pjpmrm_va7cs).

 # Q&A